 The Senior Living Management Bachelor of Science degree is an interdisciplinary program that combines the art and science of Hospitality Management with Aging Studies and Health Care Management.
 The undergraduate degree program is designed to adapt the culture and philosophy of hospitality to the senior living industry, meeting a call from industry leaders that understand that a culture of hospitality presents a strategic advantage for senior living communities by enhancing the overall experience of the residents.

 The objective of the program is to prepare its graduates for managerial positions in the senior living industry.
 This degree program does not require a medical or nursing degree.
 There is no patient care involved, just management of all aspects of a home or community.
 The major components focus on courses in hospitality management, healthcare management, and gerontology.

-Scholarships Are Available.
-Visit the A2O system to learn more!
+Visit the A2O system to learn more about available Scholarships!

 In the News

 Our new Bachelor of Science in Senior Living Management was recently featured on WFTV Channel 9 and Bay News 9/Spectrum News 13.
 Dr. Abraham Pizam founding dean of UCF Rosen College and the professor who is spearheading the program and student Connor Estes are interviewed.
 Watch the news!

 The Senior Living Management degree program focuses on developing business acumen and management skills for independent and assisted living housing, and continuous care retirement communities where hospitality services are important components.
 UCF Rosen College is currently accepting applications for potential students who have the passion to work in the senior living management sector.
 The program is assisted by an active advisory board, top executives from the senior living industry.